jk9512/jay-kachhadiya/README.md

 ### 🌱 Currently Exploring
 - Microservices with .NET
-- Azure DevOps
-- Node.js for backend services
+- .NET for backend services

 ---